Economic Reconciliation Initiative

 According to the OCC’s 2023 Ontario Economic Report, advancing economic reconciliation is a growing priority for Ontario businesses.
 However, many require guidance on where to start or how to do so meaningfully, with different businesses at different stages of their reconciliation journey.

-The Ontario Chamber of Commerce is partnering with the Canadian Council for Aboriginal Business (CCAB) to help Ontario businesses advance reconciliation, build mutually beneficial relationships with Indigenous Peoples, and support stronger Indigenous economic outcomes.
+The Ontario Chamber of Commerce is partnering with the Canadian Council for Indigenous Business (CCIB) to help Ontario businesses advance reconciliation, build mutually beneficial relationships with Indigenous Peoples, and support stronger Indigenous economic outcomes.
 Read the release.

-The OCC recognizes that reconciliation is an ongoing process of learning and action and looks forward to continuing to build on this initiative in the future.
+The OCC recognizes that reconciliation is an ongoing process of learning and action and looks forward to building on this initiative in the future.
+To stay updated on the initiative, sign up for our mailing list by clicking here.

 Indigenous Advisory Committee Members